 Here is a list of 10 things that you could do to not fall into the credit card trap.
 Read More

 Purchase a tax-advantaged permanent life insurance policy with your adult child as the life insured and the designated contingent owner.
-Your grandchild (the child of the life insured) is named as the beneficiary of the policy.

 Financial Planning for Children or Adults with Special Needs

 Planning to meet the needs of children or adults who have special needs is often complex.
 Special financial planning techniques may be needed so you don’t jeopardize any government benefits they may be receiving.
 Many who have special needs require advice and protection throughout their lifetime from someone with legal authority.
 This person has the authority to act on their behalf.
 For most persons with special needs two types of protections are required:

 1. protection of the estate left to the individual;

 2. protection of his or her person in some form of guardianship.